 "Right," Sakura said with a nod.
 "Would you like me to hold your hand and guide your fingers so you can still call it 'eating on my own'?"

-"There," Sakura said as he helped Itachi lie back on his futon.
+"There," Sakura smiled as he helped Itachi lie back down on his futon.
 "If you had been this good of a patient yesterday then you wouldn't have trouble controlling your muscles now."